jugaadcolab/TrainingData/README.md

 The file named `test_report.txt` provides a report of recognition errors for the model `urATR_best.mlmodel`

-A vast majority of errors for this model are word boundary errors, which leads to either run-on errors or split errors.
+A vast majority of errors for the recognition model are word boundary errors, which leads to either run-on errors or split errors.